 Ghost Hunting is the process of investigating locations that are reported to be haunted by ghosts.
 Typically, a ghost hunting team will attempt to collect evidence claimed to be supportive of paranormal activity.
 Ghost hunters often utilise a variety of electronic equipment, such as the following types: the EMF meter; digital thermometer; handheld and static digital video cameras, such as thermographic (or infrared) and night vision; digital audio recorder; and computer.

 Traditional techniques such as conducting interviews and researching the history of a site are also employed.
 Some ghost hunters refer to themselves as a paranormal investigators.

-While many groups claim to utilize scientific methods in their search for the paranormal, science cannot confirm the existence of ghosts.
+While many groups claim to utilise scientific methods in their search for the paranormal, science cannot confirm the existence of ghosts.
 Ghost hunting can be classified as a pseudoscience.

-The word "Orb", from the Latin orbis 'circle', is another name for a round object, especially a disk or a sphere.
-Can be unexpected, often circular photographic artifact.
+The word "Orb" from the Latin orbis 'circle', is another name for a round object, especially a disk or a sphere.
+Can be unexpected, often circular photographic artefact.
 In astrology, it can be the difference between the exactness of an astrological aspect.

 A poltergeist is a paranormal phenomenon which consists of events alluding to the manifestation of an imperceptible entity.
 Such manifestation typically includes inanimate objects moving or being thrown about, sentient noises (such as impaired knocking, pounding or banging) and, on some occasions, physical attacks on those witnessing the events.